Susan Durant: Notable works

+Portrait of a Lady, (1866) Princess Alexandra or Princess Alice.

 Through de Triqueti, Durant was introduced to members of the British Royal Family and received several commissions from Queen Victoria and, for a time, taught model making to Princess Louise.
 Durant was commissioned to produce high-relief profiles on polychrome marble roundels of Victoria, Prince Albert and their children for the Albert Chapel in Windsor Castle.
 Reduced size copies were also cast in metal as official gifts, a set of which are in the collection of the National Portrait Gallery in London.
 The Queen commissioned Durant to produce a memorial to her uncle, King Leopold I of Belgium, for Saint George's Chapel in Windsor Castle.
 The monument, showing the king reclining with his hand on a lion in front of two angels in relief holding the flags of England and Belgium, was unveiled at Windsor in 1867 where it remained until 1879 when it was moved to Christ Church in Esher.
 Durant's style of working further developed over time, becoming more naturalistic and further embracing the use of polychromatic marble, a technique promoted by de Triqueti, for example in her 1871 portrait of a child, Nina Lehmann.

+Ruth, (1869) was auctioned at Drouot.

+Durant became a collaborator on a pendant commissioned by Queen Victoria as a gift to Victoria Alexandrina Elizabeth Grey for her wedding in June 1877.